 Although the logic behind rendering a logon widget is complex, we can encapsulate that complexity behind a normal controller action.
 In our child action, we check to see if the user is logged in (2).
 If so, we pull up their profile using the IProfileRepository (3).
 Finally, we render a strongly-typed view by building up a LogOnWidgetModel and calling the View helper method (4).
 To ensure that this action can only be rendered as a child action and not through an external request, we decorate our child action with the ChildActionOnly attribute (1).

 The only difference between a normal controller action and a child action is the ChildActionOnly attribute.
-Otherwise, our controller still gets instantiated through the controller factory, all action filters are executed, and the expected view is displayed using the normal view locating behavior.
+Otherwise, our controller still gets instantiated through the controller factory, all action filters are executed, and the expected view is displayed using the normal mechanism for locating views.
 For child actions, we typically use a ViewUserControl for the view, as master pages usually do not apply in child action scenarios.
 In the next section, we will examine how we can efficiently build parameter lists without resorting to anonymous objects or ugly dictionary syntax.

 10.2 Building querystring parameter lists